Adrenal Dysfunction Leads to Weight Problems

 1) The ability or inability to convert food into a universal form of energy in the body (my definition of metabolism) is compromised.

-2) A suppressed thyroid but it is the engine of your body
+2) A suppressed thyroid

 Suppressed Metabolism Due to Adrenal Fatigue

-Simply put, we are all designed to eat food, digest it, absorb it and convert the smaller bits into a universal form of energy (ATP).
+Simply put, we are all designed to eat food, digest it, absorb it, and convert the smaller bits into a universal form of energy (ATP).
 We then use this energy to make our body perform tasks like thinking, walking, breathing, and self-repair.
 Everything is dependent on this energy.

 Our metabolic process is compromised — in one way or another — when our body is in an active stress response.
 Sooner or later, this metabolic pattern remains when there is chronic stress; even when the stressors are removed.